Saturday, November 5, 2011

 11 May 2009

 One day during the summer of 1980 my brother David was in the hospital at Case Western Reserve University for yet another open-heart surgery.
 The scene that day was dramatic I suppose, but for our family at the time, it was in many ways just another day.
 The state of the relationships between us had come to the condition that existed then because each and every incident that had occurred in the history of the Universe had added to that cumulative point.
-The way it came together then could have been viewed as tragic, I suppose, but we never noticed.
+The way it came together then could have been viewed as tragic, really, but we never noticed.

 I don’t even remember how I got the news that this particular episode was approaching.
 David’s surgery that year was one of many—so many, in fact, that by now surgeons and academics had written papers on his congenital condition, and even given it a polysyllabic title.
 His lead surgeon, a Dr. Ankeny as I recall, had once claimed that he had “learned more from David Bass than fourteen years of medical school.”
 We four siblings had in effect grown up in the hospital, with the constant potential for death in attendance on a daily basis.
 Many years would pass between that summer and the moment I decided any of this was applicable to self-reflection, and the sweltering summer afternoon was as present and imminently experiential as any other I lived through during that period.